buildpacks/spec/buildpack.md

 ### Purpose

-The purpose of build is to transform application source code into runnable artifacts that can be packaged into a container.
+The purpose of build is to transform application source code into runnable artifacts that can be packaged into a container image.

 During the build phase, typical buildpacks might: